 The safety of its employees is of paramount importance to the Group and the focus on near miss reporting has improved greatly.
 Improved hazard perception by employees has reduced accidents overall and therefore the time lost to customers has reduced.
-We continue to target and strive to achieve a zero target which was achieved for the year ended 31 October 2020.
-For the year ended 31 October 2023, we achieved an LTIFR rate of 3.060 (2022: 2.929), which is well below the Health & Safety Executive industry figure of 11.0 for our comparatives in the multiple skill service engineering industry.
+We continue to target and strive to achieve a zero target.
+For the year ended 31 October 2024, we achieved an LTIFR rate of 2.40 (2023: 3.06), which is well below the Health & Safety Executive industry figure of 11.0 for our comparatives in the multiple skill service engineering industry.